 General ClO2 Information and Use Benefits

 StayFresh APS products produce ClO2 gas.
-When used, the gas widely penetrates facilities and effectively seeks out areas often overlooked by hard surface disinfectants.
+When used, the gas widely penetrates facilities and effectively seeks out areas often overlooked in sanitation programs.
 This is especially important in HVAC systems that control the flow of air in a facility.
-It is also especially important in hard to reach areas and in areas where porous surfaces, chain link fencing, cracks, crevices and other surfaces are often overlooked in a routine disinfecting regiment.
+It is also especially important in hard to reach areas and in areas where porous surfaces, chain link fencing, cracks, crevices and other surfaces are often overlooked in a routine cleaning program.

 ClO2 AS A BIOCIDE